Poudreries Réunies de Belgique: Wetteren and Kaulille

 In 1778 Jan-Frans Cooppal established a gunpowder factory at Wetteren (Belgium) called Koninklijke Buskruitfabriek Cooppal.
 This was closed by the French on July 31, 1796 but after the Battle of Waterloo production was restarted in 1815.

 Following a catastrophic explosion in 1880, it was decided to build a new plant at Kaulille (Belgium).
 In 1881 the company changed its name to NV Cooppal en Co.

 On 19 June 1896 at Casteau (Belgium), the Poudrerie Réunies de Casteau was established, for the production of gunpowder and explosives.

 Ether production is started in 1898 at Cooppal in Wetteren and in 1919 the Poudrerie Réunies de Casteau change their name to Poudreries Réunies de Belgique (PRB).

 Between the two world wars the sites started production of synthetic and natural resins as used in paint and varnish.
 In 1952 the Wetteren site, under license from Bayer produces polyurethane foam (PU), and so reducing reliance on the production of gunpowder and ether.

 In 1966 PRB and Cooppal create a 50:50 joint venture Eurofoam, focusing on polyurethane and throughout the 1970s PRB develops its chemical industry interests.

 Recticel, a small Dutch company in the PU business and part of the PRB group takes over all the polyurethane related activities of PRB.

 In 1985, Société Générale de Belgique (SGB), then the majority shareholder of PRB, grouped its activities in the chemical sector in a new company, Gechem of which Recticel is one of them but by 1992 Recticel remained the only activity of the Gechem group.

 (Recticel was finally acquired by a holding company, with Cie du Bois Sauvage from Société Générale de Belgique in 1998).

 In 1985-1986 Société Générale de Belgique (SGB) pooled the activities of PRB into a new company, GECHEM Group and in 1988 SGB injected new capital, increasing its ownership from 80% to 90% in the group.

 In 1988 GECHEM Group decided to sell PRB and in 1989 sold it to Astra Holdings with the Forges de Zeebrugge subsidiary being sold to Thomson Brandt (now Thales Group).

 Clermont

 The Clermont site was initially started by Hilgers and Cie Company in 1850, then Muller Company in 1872, before Poudreries Réunies de Belgique acquired the site in 1919 (known as PRB from 1969).
-The site was changed to PB-Clermont, part of the SNPE Group in 1990 now part of Eurenco (European Energetics Corporation).
+The site was changed to PB-Clermont, part of the SNPE Group in 1990 now part of the European Energetics Corporation (Eurenco).